 "If all account owners cannot provide a primary residential address located within the United States or its territories, we are asking customer’s to close their account."

 It then said how to do this.
 You download another PDF file from part of the wellsfargo.com site, fill it in with the details of the bank you want to transfer all your money to, have it notarised at the US Consulate, and send it BY MAIL to Wells Fargo.
 Then they will WIRE your money to the account you put on the form.

-Meanwhile, I contacted Wise.
+Meanwhile, I contacted WISE (formerly Transferwise).
 Not only do they understand the existence of countries outside the USA, they even understand some of their laws.
 The email I received in return to my query explained exactly what Thai law requires re. showing that the money I am spending on a new apartment comes from outside the country.
-So I could transfer the contents of the Wells Fargo account to a Wise account.
-From there, I could transfer as much of it as I need to the Thai bank, and Wise have explained how I can show the Thai authorities it came from overseas.
+So I could transfer the contents of the Wells Fargo account to a WISE account.
+From there, I could transfer as much of it as I need to the Thai bank, and WISE have explained how I can show the Thai authorities it came from overseas.

 After getting up early and calling Wells Fargo, they've increased my daily limit to $15,000 (~ ฿500,000),